Bisley Village Website

 Picture

-Overcourt, one of Bisley's many lovely houses, is at the centre of the 'Bisley Boy' legend.
-In 1542, Henry VIII travelled with a large retinue including the young Princess Elizabeth to the village to escape an outbreak of plague in London.
-They stayed at Overcourt; legend has it that Elizabeth died of fever while Henry was on a hunting trip, and that his terrified aides replaced her - in the absence of a suitable local girl - with a young redheaded boy.
-This supposedly explains the fact that Elizabeth never married, and never allowed a doctor to examine her.
+Overcourt, one of Bisley's many lovely houses, is at the centre of the famous 'Bisley Boy' legend.
+In 1542, Henry VIII travelled with a large retinue including the young Princess Elizabeth to the village to escape an outbreak of plague in London; they stayed at Overcourt, and legend has it that Elizabeth died of fever while Henry was on a hunting trip, and that his aides - terrified, perhaps fairly, of his wrath - replaced her, in the absence of a suitable local girl, with a young redheaded boy from the village.
+This supposedly explains the fact that Elizabeth never married nor gave birth, and never allowed a doctor to examine her.
+You'd have thought Henry might have noticed, but he was probably arranging a beheading or something at the time.

-Bisley is a small, pretty, and very friendly village in the Gloucestershire Cotswolds.
+Welcome to Bisley - a small, pretty, and very friendly village in the Gloucestershire Cotswolds.

-From a commuting point of view, if you work further afield, we're roughly an hour from Bath and Bristol; Oxford, Birmingham, and Cardiff are each around 90 minutes away (less if the traffic is good), as is London Paddington via the quick train from Stroud.
+From a commuting point of view, if you work further afield, we're about an hour's drive or train from Bath and Bristol; Oxford, Birmingham, and Cardiff are each around 75 minutes away (a little less if the traffic is good); London Paddington takes 90 minutes on the train from Stroud.

 You can see some photographs of the village and the surrounding countryside on this page of our website.
 There are more pictures of the village on this outside website, and photos (including fascinating historical images) are often posted on the Bisley History Group's Facebook page.

-We're fortunate to live in a Conservation Area (click through for a .pdf) within England's largest ‘National Landscape' (Area of Outstanding Natural Beauty as-was) - the largest in England - and this is reflected in the ancient stonework which makes up many of our homes and other buildings, and in the rolling, forested hills and flower-strewn valleys nearby.
+We're fortunate to live in a Conservation Area within England's largest ‘National Landscape' (Area of Outstanding Natural Beauty as-was) , and this is reflected in the ancient stonework which makes up many of our homes and other buildings, and in the rolling, wooded hills and flower-strewn valleys nearby.

 We're regularly named in lists such as ‘Ten Stunning Villages to Visit in the South Cotswolds' and ‘Ten Best Places to Live in the Cotswolds', but we're a bit of a secret and (as the first article says) we're not really on the tourist trail.